 When cybercriminals prey on companies, they don’t usually go for tech giants or large, multinational organizations.
 Instead, they direct their efforts on small businesses because these companies may not have the resources to fend off cybercriminals.
 A 2019 report from Small Business Trends revealed that 43 percent of cyberattacks continue to zero in on small businesses.

-Losing sensitive customer data, such as financial reports, medical or health care records, credit card numbers and login credentials, can have disastrous consequences for your small business.
+Losing sensitive customer data, such as financial reports, medical or health care records, credit card numbers and login credentials, can have disastrous consequences for your small business, which is why offsite data protection is an absolute necessity if you want to safeguard your business.
 The good news is you can take measures to safeguard against security and data breaches.

 Here are seven ways to help your business better protect the sensitive data of your valued customers: